Piano Sonata No. 3 (Brahms)

 The Piano Sonata No. 3 in F minor, Op.
-5 of Johannes Brahms was written in 1853 and published the following year.
-The sonata is unusually large, consisting of five movements, as opposed to the traditional three or four.
-When he wrote this piano sonata, the genre was seen by many to be past its heyday.
-Brahms, enamored of Beethoven and the classical style, composed Piano Sonata No. 3 with a masterful combination of free Romantic spirit and strict classical architecture.
-As a further testament to Brahms' affinity for Beethoven, the Piano Sonata is infused with the instantly recognizable motive from Beethoven's Symphony No. 5 during the first, third, and fourth movements.
-Composed in Düsseldorf, it marks the end of his cycle of three sonatas, and was presented to Robert Schumann in November of that year; it was the last work that Brahms submitted to Schumann for commentary.
-Brahms was barely 20 years old at its composition.
-The piece is dedicated to Countess Ida von Hohenthal of Leipzig.
+5 of Johannes Brahms was composed in Düsseldorf in 1853, when the composer was just over 20 years old.
+It was published the following year.
+The work is dedicated to Countess Ida von Hohenthal of Leipzig.

+This sonata is unusually ambitious in scope, consisting of five movements, as opposed to the traditional three or four.
+When Brahms composed this sonata, the sonata genre was seen by many to have passed its heyday.
+Brahms, who deeply admired Beethoven and the classical style, composed the sonata with a masterful combination of free Romantic spirit and strict classical architecture.
+The work is the last of his three piano sonatas, and was presented to Robert Schumann in November of 1853; it was the last work that Brahms submitted for commentary to Schumann, whose final disastrous mental health crisis was about to begin.
-A performance of the work generally lasts between 30 and 40 minutes, depending on whether repeats are observed.

 Form

 The sonata is in five movements:

+A performance generally lasts between 30 and 40 minutes, depending on tempo and whether repeats are observed.